alphagov/notifications-template-preview/docs/deploying.md

 # Deploying

-Follow the guidance below when deploying changes that affect the generation or validation of PDFs.
+Follow the guidance below when deploying major changes that affect the generation or validation of PDFs.
 You may also need to do some [visual testing](visual-testing.md), depending on the change.

 ## Why we need this guidance